fprime-community/fprime-tutorial-math-component/docs/math-component.md

 fprime-util impl --ut
 ```

-You have just generate three new files ```MathSenderTester.cpp MathSenderTester.hpp MathSenderTestMain.cpp```.
+You have just generate three new files `MathSenderTester.cpp`, `MathSenderTester.hpp` and `MathSenderTestMain.cpp`.
 Move these files to the `test/ut` in MathSender using:

 ```shell
 # In: MathSender